 A very tolerant and progressive place, Amsterdam has also long been known for its pounding nightlife.
 One of the best times of year to visit is on King’s Day, when the whole city is coated in orange and everyone takes to the streets to celebrate the monarch’s birthday.

-5. Istanbul Where to Stay
+Accommodation: Where to Stay in Amsterdam

 Billed as the place where East meets West, Istanbul straddles the Bosphorus Strait which separates Europe from Asia.
 Formerly known as both Byzantium and Constantinople, it has long been one of the most important and influential cities in world history.

 Due to its strategic location, trade, wealth and people flocked to its streets.
 As a result of this, majestic monuments such as the gorgeous Hagia Sophia sprung up, showcasing the city’s power and prestige.
-This too can be seen in the abundance of artworks and architectural wonders that can be spied around the centre.
+This too can be seen in the abundance of artworks and architectural wonders that can be spied around the center.
 Nowadays, it is the largest city in the whole of Europe with over fifteen million people to be found within its confines.

 To get a taste of old Istanbul, make sure to head to the Grand Bazaar where you’ll be greeted with all kinds of intoxicating sights, sounds and smells from the souk.

-4. London Where to Stay
+Accommodation: Where to Stay in Istanbul

 One of the most famous and iconic cities in the world, London has long been a trendsetter when it comes to popular culture.